 1. Ask How Long the Roofing Contractor Has Been in Business

 You probably wouldn’t take your car to a mechanic who has been on the job for two weeks.
 And you probably wouldn’t sign up for heart surgery with a doctor fresh out of school.
 So why pick a roofing contractor that doesn’t have a long track record of doing high-quality work?

-At Ronald Graham Roofing and Building, we’ve been installing roofs for homeowners in Edinburgh, Scotland and the UK for over 50 years.
-For over five decades, we’ve built a foundation of trust with homeowners and commercial clients in Edinburgh, Aberdeen and London.
+Find the No.1 Edinburgh areas roofing contractor At Ronald Graham Roofing and Building, we’ve been installing roofs for homeowners in Edinburgh, Scotland, and the UK for over 50 years.
+For over five decades, we’ve built a foundation of trust with homeowners and commercial clients in Edinburgh, Aberdeen, and London.
 Chances are, we’ve installed a roof for someone in your town if you are in Scotland.

 2. Double Check Licensing and Insurance

 Roofing is a dangerous job, which is why we never recommend homeowners take it on themselves.
 It’s important to have the right tools, materials, and safety equipment.
 It’s also important to have experience.
 Reputable roofing contractors hold the requisite permits and licenses for every job they perform.

 A high-quality roofing installer will also carry all required insurance for its workers, which will cover them in the event someone is hurt during your roof’s installation.
 As a homeowner, you should never work with a contractor that can’t provide proof of proper insurance for its employees.